 Hurtgen Forest – A Hike Through the Green Hell

-If you ask me, it started off on the wrong foot.
-It was so hot out, and we intended to beat the heat with an early start.
-We had too much to do though, and by the time we arrived in the small town of Vossenack just inside the German border, it already pushed the lunch hour.
+If you ask me, the whole thing started off on the wrong foot.
+We had intended to beat the heat with an early start, but typical travel snares in a foreign country got in the way.
+By the time we arrived in the small town of Vossenack just inside the German border, it already pushed the lunch hour.
 The sun walloped on us without mercy.
 We walked through the quiet streets in search of the trail head.
-We noticed that there wasn’t a single building older than 1950.
+And we noticed not a single building older than 1950.
 An ominous sign…

-It was Kall Trail that we had come for – a winding foot path that would take us through the formidable Hurtgen Forest.
+We had come to this tiny town for the Kall Trail – a winding foot path leading us through the formidable Hurtgen Forest.
 The map described the trail as “strenuous,” but we didn’t bat an eye.
-My husband and I are both very avid and experienced hikers.
-So, even though it was hot, and we were down to one small bottle of water, we threw the dice.
+My husband and I are both very avid, experienced hikers.
+So, even though the heat pressed in, and we only had one small bottle of water, we threw the dice.
 We started down the Kall Trail and entered “the Green Hell.”

-We were far from the first Americans to give that trail a whirl.
+We weren’t the first Americans to give that trail a whirl.
 In September of 1944, multiple divisions of the United States Army moved into the woods to secure the nearby town of Schmidt and capture the Roer River Dams.
-They also wanted to keep the Germans there busy while other American troops attacked at Aachen near the Siegfried Line.
-It would be a quick mission that they thought would last a few weeks.
+They also wanted to keep the Germans busy while other American troops attacked at Aachen near the Siegfried Line.
+Command predicted it would be a quick mission that would last a few weeks.
 Instead, it became the longest battle fought on German soil during World War II.

-Just like with our hike, there were myriads of things that went wrong from the start.
-Command had badly underestimated German strength and their tenacity to fight.
-They also underestimated the rugged and forested terrain.
-Thick pine trees blocked out all the light.
-The trails were steep and impossible to navigate.
+Just like with our hike, myriads of things went wrong for the US Army from the start.
+US Generals had badly underestimated German strength in the area and their tenacity to fight.
+They also underestimated the rugged, forested terrain.
+Thick pine trees blocked all the light.
+Steep, muddy trails proved impossible to navigate.
 In the cooling autumn weather that fast turned to winter, a steaming mist hung in the air at all times.
 Constant rainstorms soiled ammunition and radio equipment.
-Tanks and troops got hopelessly bogged down in the mud.
+Tanks and troops wound up hopelessly bogged down in the mud.

 And the Germans showed no mercy.
-Both the towns of Schmidt and Vossenack were wiped off the map in the months of subsequent fighting.
-In the forest, the battle was gritty and hostile even by World War II standards.
-“Tree Huggers” were a common enemy.
-It was a shelling in which German gunners fired into the thick tree tops, and the resulting explosions peppered GIs not only with lethal shrapnel, but also with burning limbs and shards of bark that couldn’t be detected on x-rays.
+The towns of Schmidt and Vossenack were wiped off the map in the months of fighting.
+In the forest, soldiers fought a gritty, hostile battle even by World War II standards.
+“Tree Huggers,” a shelling in which German gunners fired into the thick tree tops, peppered GIs not only with lethal shrapnel, but also with burning limbs and shards of bark that couldn’t be detected on x-rays.
 Mines were buried everywhere in the six-inch layer of pine needles on the forest floor.
-Countless GIs lost legs, limbs, and their lives by stepping on mines.
+Countless GIs lost legs, limbs, and their lives by stepping on them.
 The merciless fire of the well-entrenched snipers mounted up piles of casualties.
-Entire divisions were wiped out, only to have their replacements shot up as well.
+Entire divisions got wiped out, only to have their replacements shot up as well.
 As the battle grew in intensity, the forest earned a slew of formidable nicknames including “the Green Hell” and “the Meat Grinder.”

 I first heard the story of Hurtgen Forest about ten years ago.
-I have never had a story affect me in the way this one did.
-It took a firm root deep inside of me, and I knew it was a calling.
-It was my job to tell this story.
+I have never had a story affect me the way this one did.
+It took firm root deep inside of me, more like a calling than an interest.
+I felt like it was my job to tell this story.
 It took a lot of reading, research, talking to veterans, and writing.
 And more writing.
 And then the rewrites.
 And more rewrites.
-Although I am now querying the completed novel, I know my fight to tell this story isn’t over.
-Typing “the end” in that manuscript was in fact just the beginning.
+Yet my fight to tell this story isn’t over.
+The book is complete, but typing “the end” in that manuscript was in fact just the beginning.

-As it turned out, I was about to have my own struggle in the trees of the Hurtgen Forest, although mine didn’t involve getting shot at.
-As I said before, the heat was atrocious.
+As it turned out, I had my own struggle in the trees of the Hurtgen Forest, although mine didn’t involve getting shot at.
+As I said before, the heat that day was atrocious.
 As I slugged through it, I thought of those GIs.
-When they fought in there it was cold.
+When they fought in here, the cold killed as many as bullets did.
 They would have loved to complain about being hot.
 So, I put a smile on my face and pushed through.
 Even when we ran low on water, I tried to keep my worries at bay.
-We had been in there for quite a while now.
+We had been hiking for quite a while now.
 The end of the trail had to be near.

-It was then that my husband turned to me with a very sheepish look on his face.
+But then my husband turned to me with a very sheepish look on his face.
 “Um… dear?”